-Component school districts in the WSWHE BOCES, including Queensbury, have established a set of regional advocacy priorities for the 2020 legislative session.
-The Queensbury Board of Education adopted those priorities during its regular meeting in January 2020.
+Component school districts in the WSWHE BOCES, including Queensbury, have established a set of regional advocacy priorities for the legislative session.

 Spreading the word

 The following are ways in which the school community builds awareness of its priorities throughout the year.

 The legislative session begins in Albany, and the governor typically delivers his executive budget by the end of the month.
 School advocates share their priorities via email and social media as well as by letter or during in-person meetings.